-5. Why is the AbTF or CmiA cooperating on this project?
-On the one hand participating in "Platz schaffen mit Herz" (German for Make room - with heartfelt feelings) will provide us with potential revenue that is of course welcomed and needed to co-finance our social projects in Zimbabwe, Mozambique, Côte d'Ivoire, Zambia, and Burkina Faso.
+4. Why is the AbTF or CmiA cooperating on this project?
+On the one hand participating in "Platz schaffen mit Herz" (literally translates to “making room with a heart”) will provide us with potential revenue that is of course welcomed and needed to co-finance our social projects in Zimbabwe, Mozambique, Côte d'Ivoire, Zambia, and Burkina Faso.

 Moreover, as an initiative that is involved with cotton thus indirectly with textiles, we have a great interest when it comes to clothing and what happens to it at the end of its life cycle.